benjaminhowson/bandits/README.md

 # Experiments

 ## Bernoulli Bandit Experiment
 Included is a standard benchmark environment for testing multi-armed bandit algorithms.
-Consider the example above, where there are two slot machines; one that gives a reward with probability 0.5 and the other that gives a reward with probability 0.8.
-We can easily compare various algorithms using the ```experiment()``` function.
+Consider the example above; an environment with two actions whose reward distributions are: Bernoulli(0.5) and Bernoulli(0.8), respectively.

+We can compare various algorithms using the ```experiment()``` function.
 ```python
 from experiments import *
 from environments import *